We have helped over 200 family businesses from 20 countries on six continents prepare for family business succession.

 In a family business, ‘’Everything is on steroids.
 Governance.
 The internal politics.
 It’s so much more stressful than running another type of company.
 But after working with Banyan, my stress level is 10 times less than it was 2 years ago.’’ – Family CEO

 While classical family business consulting focuses on the family – drafting family constitutions or creating Family Councils – our work centers around the family as owners.
 We are the pioneers of an innovative concept, the Owner Council.
-The Owner Council is vital to the success of a business family because the decisions of the owners will ultimately shape the course of the business and family.
+The Owner Council is vital to the success of and succession in a family business a business family because the decisions of the owners will ultimately shape the course of the business and family.
 Family dynamics should not steer the business – that would be the tail wagging the dog.
 The owners must take control and make smart decisions from the top down.

-We advocate for the owners as a whole
+We Advocate for the Family Business Owner as a Whole

 Much of our work centers around establishing forums for owners to make effective ownership decisions together, such as agreeing on a dividend policy that takes the interests of the shareholders and the business into account, creating a buy/sell agreement that balances the needs across the shareholder group, or electing a strong board of directors to supervise the business.
-We work for the owners as a whole, as opposed for advocating for the interests of any one individual or group.
+We work for the owners as a whole, as opposed to advocating for the interests of any one individual or group, and often focus on family business succession planning.

 Our recommendations are highly customized